ePlanSys/eplansys/eplansys_docs/tutorials/fleet_corridor.rst

 ``observed`` port that the packaged action template leaves unbound, because what a robot saw is domain-specific and PlanSys2 carries nothing back from an action performer.
-With two designated worlds the epistemic state cannot supply it either --- it genuinely does not know --- so the deployment has to bind that port to whatever its ``inspect_corridor`` performer reports.
+With two designated worlds the epistemic state cannot supply it either, since it genuinely does not know, so the deployment has to bind that port to whatever its ``inspect_corridor`` performer reports.
 See :doc:`../reports/epistemic_end_to_end` for a worked binding.